top of page

 Good: John, this is Henry.
 Could I just go back quickly to what you said earlier?

 And there you are!
-New superpower of the meeting.
+You're a new superpower of the meeting.
 You have made your point and done it well.
 Your boss is impressed and the other people in the meeting are already looking for you on LinkedIn.
 Well done.

 In conclusion, I really feel that the language you use for the interruption itself doesn’t matter so much.
 The important thing is the process.

-Make it known you want to say something
+1. Make it known you want to say something (a noise or movement).

 One more thing.
 Don’t insist.
 If the speaker loves the sound of their own voice and doesn’t stop for you to speak, so be it.
 You'll have to wait.
 Speaking over someone can make you look bad and can seem rude to the speaker.